University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_4_readqc.md

 <img src="images/lp_snp_frequencies_by_pop.jpg" alt="SNPs associated with lactose persistence across different populations" height="400">

-**SNPs associated with lactose persistence in different populations:** from [The molecular basis of lactase persistence: Linking genetics and epigenetics](https://pmc.ncbi.nlm.nih.gov/articles/PMC12336946/)
+**SNPs associated with lactase persistence in different populations:** from [The molecular basis of lactase persistence: Linking genetics and epigenetics](https://pmc.ncbi.nlm.nih.gov/articles/PMC12336946/)

 We will be focusing on the Eurasian lactase persistence SNP, [rs4988235](https://asia.ensembl.org/Homo_sapiens/Phenotype/Locations?db=core;name=LACTASE%20PERSISTENCE;ph=3083;r=2:135850576-135851576;v=rs4988235;vdb=variation;vf=89657404), sometimes referred to as 13910C>T as in the figure above.
 The A allele enhances activator binding which increases lactase gene expression into adulthood.